Promoting Understanding and Cooperation in U.S.-Asia Relations since 1983

 The U.S.-Japan Nuclear Working Group is an independent, bi-national group of experts convened to examine the strategic implications of Japan’s nuclear emergency.
 In October 2013 the group visited Japan to discuss their “Statement on Shared Strategic Priorities in the Aftermath of the Fukushima Nuclear Accident.

-Foundation President and CEO Frank Jannuzi will … READ MORE »
+President and CEO Frank Jannuzi will be among the … READ MORE »

-The second of several information sessions on the … READ MORE »
+The sixth information session on the Mike … READ MORE »

 Sign me up for weekly updates